the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab6_decomposition/_index.md

 Today, we are going to analyze a repository made by a CS9 student from last year, Iris!
 Her project will be similar to what you will make for your upcoming Unit 0 project.

-To clone her repo, make sure you are in `unit_00` and then download it using git:
+{{< code-action >}} To clone her repo, make sure you are in `unit_00` and then download it using git:

 ```shell
     TEA-JWOLF:unit_00 jwolf$ git clone https://github.com/the-isf-academy/unit_00_project_Iris.git
 ```

-There are quite a few modules being used here!
-Use `tree`, the `READ.ME`, Atom, and the terminal to explore her project.
+{{< look-action >}} There are quite a few modules being used here!
+Use `tree`, the `README.md` file, Atom, and the terminal to explore her project.

 {{< checkpoint >}}
-Once you've fully explored her code, answer the following questions:
+{{< write-action >}} Once you've fully explored her code, answer the following questions:

-0. What command in the terminal do you use to run the still version of her code?
+0. What terminal command do you use to run the non-animated version of her code?
 1. What command do you use to run the animated version of her code?
 2. Iris has four modules in her project.
-Name the modules, and describe the purpose of each module in the table.
+Name the modules here, and describe the purpose of each module in one sentence.
+3. Iris has a variable called `sf`, which stands for size factor.
+You can change this variable in one file, and the size will get adjusted throughout the drawing.
+Which module would you edit in order to adjust the `sf` variable?

 {{< /checkpoint >}}